qdrant/landing_page/qdrant-landing/content/articles/neural-search-tutorial.md

 It tells the service the size of the vectors in that collection.
 All vectors in a collection must have the same size, otherwise, it is impossible to calculate the distance between them.
 `768` is the output dimensionality of the encoder we are using.

+The `distance` parameter allows specifying the function used to measure the distance between two points.

 The Qdrant client library defines a special function that allows you to load datasets into the service.
 However, since there may be too much data to fit a single computer memory, the function takes an iterator over the data as input.